FRCDashboard/FRCDashboard/README.md

 ## Introduction

-DriverStationJS is an extendable, web-browser-based driverstation for FIRST Robotics Competition.
+DriverStationJS is an extendable, web-browser-based driverstation for FIRST Robotics Competition (FRC).

-* Completely legal for competition as it doesn't replace existing DriverStation functionality
+* Completely legal for competition as it works alongside standard DriverStation
 * Touchscreen web browser interface provides richer control interface for secondary robot operator
 * Lots of code commenting to help you easily understand code and add your robot's functions
 * Inbuilt camera streaming system